ga-wdi-boston/wdi_2_ruby_lab_twitter_api_access/README.md

 # Twitter Lab

-Using the Twitter API, create an application that will prompt for a user to query.
+Using the Twitter API, create a JSON API that through params will allow users to show information from Twitter.

-Then display a menu of five options:

 - Recent Tweets
-- Friend List
+- Tweets about a specific topic/search term
-- User Details
+- Details about a user
-- Lists that they belong to
-- Favorited Tweets
+- Trending topics

 And then display the information accordingly on screen.